 When is the best time to exchange your money?

-Many holidaymakers leave it until the last minute to exchange their money, but this often means that they don’t get the best value for their money.
-This is reflected in the fact that buying your holiday money at the airport is the least cost-effective option.
-You pay a premium for the convenience, and are also at the mercy of that day’s exchange rates, whatever they might be.
+Many holidaymakers leave it until the last minute to exchange their cash, but this often means that they don’t get the best value for their money.
+In fact, buying your holiday money at the airport is usually the least cost-effective option.
+You pay a premium for the convenience, and are also waiting on the day’s exchange rates, whatever they might be.

-Instead, you should bide your time to get the best deal for your money.
-It’s incredibly difficult to accurately predict how exchange rates will change from day to day.
+Instead, you should save your time to get the best deal for your money.
+It’s incredibly difficult to guess whether exchange rates will go up or down from day to day.
 But, if you make an effort to check them every few days, you’ll be able to get a decent idea of what a good rate looks like.

 Where should I buy my travel money?